LarissaMDias/PyESPER/README.md

 ### Requirements
 For the present version, you will need to download the repository along with the affiliated neural network files within the [NeuralNetworks](https://github.com/LarissaMDias/PyESPER/tree/main/NeuralNetworks) folder, and the [SimpleCantEstimateLR_full.csv](https://github.com/LarissaMDias/PyESPER/blob/main/SimpleCantEstimateLR_full.csv) file for estimates involving anthropogenic carbon calculations (pH and dissolved inorganic carbon).

-To run the code, you will need numpy, pandas, seawater, scipy, time, matplotlib, decimal, PyCO2SYS, importlib, statistics, and math packages.
+To run the code, you will need numpy, pandas, seawater (now deprecated but necessary for consistency with ESPERv1), scipy, time, matplotlib, PyCO2SYS, importlib, statistics, and os packages.

-Please refer to the examples Notebooks that you can try without needing to install anything.
+Please refer to the examples .py file for proper use.

 ### Organization and Units
 The measurements are provided in molar units or if potential temperature or AOU are needed but not provided by the user.
 Scale differences from TEOS-10 are a negligible component of alkalinity estimate error.
 PyCO2SYS is required if pH on the total scale is a desired output variable.